ghaiklor/terminal-canvas/README.md

 npm install kittik-cursor
 ```

-And include in your project:
+Include in your project:

 ```javascript
 import { Cursor } from 'kittik-cursor';
 ```

+## API

+For API documentation, take a look into [Cursor.md](docs/Cursor.md).

 ## License